 Indiana law requires refunds to be applied to outstanding billings or to other agency offsets.
 The application of funds doesn't change the fact that you claimed an overpayment for the year on your tax return.
 Even though you didn't actually receive a check, an overpayment transaction took place, and you are subject to the same federal reporting requirements as if you had received a refund check.

+You filed your 2017 Indiana return in 2019.
 We are required to report refund transactions in the year they actually occur.
-Since your 2015 refund was issued in 2018, we cannot issue a Form 1099G as if the transaction took place in 2016.
-You should contact the Internal Revenue Service, or visit their website, to find out whether you should amend your 2017 federal return, or take some other action to correct the reporting error.
+Since your 2017 refund was issued in 2019, we cannot issue a Form 1099G as if the transaction took place in 2018.
+You should contact the Internal Revenue Service, or visit their website, to find out whether you should amend your 2018 federal return, or take some other action to correct the reporting error.

 Form 1099G - Issued by the Department of Workforce Development